-- 6. In line with decision IX/9, the Executive Secretary issued a notification on 7 July 2008 inviting Parties to submit views.
+- 6. In line with decision IX/9, the Executive Secretary issued a notification on 7 July 2008 inviting Parties to submit views concerning the revision and updating of the Strategic Plan.
 An additional notification for observers was issued on 27 October 2008.
-As of 31 May 2009, submissions have been received from the following Parties: Canada, France (on behalf of the European Union), Japan, Mexico and Qatar.
-Six submissions have been received from observers.
+A third notification requesting the submission of views was distributed on the 10 of June 2009.
+As of 31 December 2009, submissions had been received from the following Parties: Botswana, Brazil, Canada, China, France (on behalf of the European Union), the Islamic Republic of Iran, Japan, Mexico and Qatar.
+Eleven submissions have been received from observers.
 To facilitate submission of further views from Parties and observers, the Secretariat established an on-line forum in November 2008.
-Additional inputs have been provided through this means to date, including inputs from the focal point of Argentina and a number of organizations and individuals. - 7.
+Additional inputs have been provided through this means, including inputs from the focal point of Argentina and a number of organizations and individuals.2 - 7.
 A number of informal workshops that have been organized have helped to gather further inputs from Parties and observers.
-These include: - (a) The side event at the margins of the IPBES Conference in Putrajaya when the e-forum was launched; - (b) A one-day brainstorming session "Sustainability beyond 2010: perspectives from experiences" (Nairobi, 13 February 2009), convened by UNEP on the margins of the UNEP Governing Council; - (c) A high-level working group on the 2010 Target and the post 2010 Target(s) convened by the COP Presidency (Bonn, 6-9 March 2009); - (d) A session during the annual meeting of the scientific committee of DIVERSITAS (Washington, 9-10 February 2009).
-SC DIVERSITAS is preparing a paper on the topic; - (e) The "Carta di Siracusa" adopted at the Environment Ministers' meeting convened by the Italian G8 Presidency; - (f) A panel discussion on the post 2010 Target for the European Union was held as part of the European Commission's Conference (Athens, 27-28 April 2009); - (g) Consultations organized by IUCN Countdown 2010, in cooperation with the Secretariat of the Convention on Biological Diversity and other Pan-European partners (Athens, 28-29 April 2009), and South America (Lima, 19-20 May 2009); - (h) A discussion held with least developed countries from Africa participating in a Workshop of the Convention on Biological Diversity on the fourth national reports; - (i) Discussions on the links between an updated Global Strategy for Plant Conservation (GSPC) and the Convention's Strategic Plan post-2010 during the third meeting of the Liaison Group on the GSPC (Dublin, 26-28 May 2009). - 8.
-An issue management group has been established under the United Nations Environmental Management Group to consider the potential contributions of United Nations agencies to the formulation and achievement of the post 2010 Targets.
-The outputs of this process will be made available to the third meeting of the Ad Hoc Open-ended Working Group on Review of Implementation of the Convention on Biological Diversity. - 9.
-In addition, the G8 Environment Ministers, together with the Ministers of Australia, Brazil, China, the Czech Republic and Sweden, as the respective current and upcoming Presidencies of the
+These include: - (a) A side-event on the margins of the First Ad Hoc Intergovernmental and Multi-stakeholder Meeting on an Intergovernmental Science-Policy Interface on Biodiversity and Ecosystem Services, held in Putrajaya, Malaysia, from 10 to 12 November 2008, when the e-forum was launched; - (b) A session during the annual meeting of the scientific committee of DIVERSITAS, held in Washington, D.C., on 9-10 February 2009; - (c) A one-day brainstorming session "Sustainability beyond 2010: perspectives from experiences", held in Nairobi on 13 February 2009, convened by the United Nations Environment Programme (UNEP) on the margins of the twenty-fifth session of the UNEP Governing Council/Global Ministerial Environment Forum; - (d) A high-level working group on the 2010 target and the post 2010 target(s) convened by the Presidency of the Conference of the Parties to the Convention on Biological Diversity, held in Bonn, from 6 to 9 March 2009; - (e) A panel discussion on the post 2010 target for the European Union was held as part of the European Commission Conference on "Biodiversity Protection-Beyond 2010", held in Athens, on 27-28 April 2009; A discussion held with least developed countries from Africa participating in a workshop of the Convention on Biological Diversity on the fourth national reports, held in Addis Ababa from 4 to 8 May 2009; - (f) Consultations organized by IUCN Countdown 2010, in cooperation with the Secretariat of the Convention on Biological Diversity and other Pan-European partners in Athens on 28-29 April 2009, and South America, in Lima, on 19-20 May 2009;

-UNEP, UNFCCC Secretariat, IUCN, Joint Submission by Birdlife International, Conservation International, IUCN-WCPA, The Nature Conservancy; World Wild Fund for Nature and the Wildlife Conservation Society, the Global Canopy Programme, the Steering Group on Linking Conservation and Poverty, Plantlife International, CEEWeb for Biodiversity, Museum national d'Histoire naturelle de France and an individual submission from Richard Laing.
+1 UNEP, UNFCCC Secretariat, IUCN, Joint Submission by Birdlife International, Conservation International, IUCN-WCPA, The Nature Conservancy; WWF and the Wildlife Conservation Society, the Global Canopy Programme, the Steering Group on Linking Conservation and Poverty, Plantlife International, CEEWeb for Biodiversity, Museum national d'Histoire naturelle de France Forest Peoples Programme the International Maritime Organization, Pro Natura - Friends of the Earth Switzerland, and the Swedish Species Information Centre, and an individual submission from Richard Laing,

-&lt;sup>2 Sasha Alexander, Steven Goldfinger, Hanna Hoffman, Mike Parrr, Maurizio Ferrari, Neil Brummet, Michael Hermann.
+2 Sasha Alexander, Steven Goldfinger, Hanna Hoffman, Mike Parr, Maurizio Ferrari, Neil Brummet, Michael Hermann,